What is it?

 The clicks will remain visible for a few seconds.

 - Graphics software (e.g. Gimp, Photoshop or Paint Shop Pro).

 The cross hair helps you to accurately position the tools.

 Sometimes your eyes miss the line when reading texts with long lines on the screen.

 Just underline your current reading position with the cross hair.

-On November 20, 2016 the following changes have been published:
+Since November 20, 2016 the following features are available: